Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Theoretical Properties of the Spatial Deconfounder

-\begin{restatable}[Causal identifiability]{theorem}{identifiability} Suppose Assumptions~\ref{assump:consistency}–\ref{assump:conditional_consistency_confounder} hold.
-Let $Z$ be a piecewise constant function of the assigned causes and covariates $(a,\mathbf a_{\gN},\vx,\vx_{\gN})$ and let the outcome be a separable function of the observed and unobserved variables
+\begin{restatable}[Causal identifiability]{theorem}{identifiability} Suppose Assumptions~\ref{assump:consistency}--\ref{assump:conditional_consistency_confounder} hold.
+Let $Z_s$ be a piecewise constant function of the assigned neighborhood exposure and covariates $(a,\mathbf a_{\gN},\vx,\vx_{\gN})$ and let the outcome be a separable function of the observed and unobserved variables:

 for continuously differentiable functions $f_1,f_2,f_3,f_4$.
 Consequently, the direct and spillover effects are identifiable as

 \end{restatable}

 \begin{proof} The proof is provided in \Cref{sec:appendix_proofs}. \end{proof}